QUESTIONS AND ANSWERS

 - Learn your trading tools before investing real money.

-- Don't place tight stop-losses.
+- Don't place too tight stop-losses.

 - Look at a price chart without bias.